Made in USA vs Offshore: Real Cost Comparison (2026)

 The EU's ESPR and Digital Product Passport requirements still apply to US brands selling into the EU.
 Domestic US production simplifies DPP population because supply-chain hops are fewer.
 Brands moving organic cotton programs from China to NC mills typically save 35-50% on compliance documentation costs.

-Citation capsule: The US Cotton Trust Protocol covered roughly 1.4 million acres by 2024 (US Cotton Trust Protocol, 2024).
+Citation capsule: The US Cotton Trust Protocol enrolls large-scale US cotton acreage for verifiable fiber origin (US Cotton Trust Protocol).
 The NY Fashion Sustainability Act imposes supply-chain mapping and emissions-disclosure burdens on brands above $100M revenue.

 How well is your IP protected when you make in the US?